Where is Mount Everest Located?

 • Everest Base Camp is not the highest point of Everest.
 It is just the foothill of Everest, located well below, nearly 3000m down from its peak.

 • Above 8000m lies the "Death zone."
-It is called so because of lack of oxygen, the freezing temperature, and unpredictable climate that makes survival a true test of human tolerance.
+It is called so because of a lack of oxygen, the freezing temperature, and unpredictable climate that make survival a true test of human tolerance.

-Q.5 Where is Mount Everest Located on world map?
+Q.5 Where is Mount Everest located on the world map?
 Which country Mt.
 Everest is in?
 Where do we find Everest?

-Monte Everest Map: Where is Mount Everest located on world map?
+Where is Mount Everest located on world map?
+Mount Everest Himalayas Map

 Where is Mount Everest Located on world map